rssor/fs_xgspon_mod/README.md

 You can remove the override by deleting the `/mnt/rwdir/sys.cfg` file through the telnet shell.

-If you are uncertain of the slot number to use, see the 'Finding right ETH10GESLOT' section below.
+If you are uncertain of the slot number to use, see the [Finding Right ETH10GESLOT](#finding-right-eth10geslot) section below.

 ## Troubleshooting / Advanced

-### Finding right ETH10GESLOT
+### Finding Right ETH10GESLOT

 If you appear to be in a real O5 state (VLAN rules populated by the OLT) but traffic isn't passing, check the bridgepack configuration to see how the OLT is configuring the bridge.
 If the wrong slot is in use, you'll see an error in the MEC log (`/system/log/show mec`) along the lines of the following: